SAP-samples/datahub-integration-examples/AppIntegrationExample/doc/hanaHowToImportViewsForCockpit.md

 ![](images/createCalcViews.ActivateSelect.png)

-Now the calculation views are active and ready for consumption by SAC.
+Now the calculation views are active and ready for consumption by SAP Analytics Cloud.